 What I did was to pull in, get out of my car and walk to the opening of my garage door while standing to wait for the truck that had followed me.
 I am not sure how I was standing; I don’t believe I stood with my hands on my hips defiantly (like we see in movies), but I know one thing, I was vulnerable to whatever was about to happen.
 When the truck slowly pulled up, the window came down and though it was dark I was able to realize it was our neighbors’ son.
 What he said was, “Wow, you’re sure brave!
 I’m sure Gladys (the woman whose farm it used to be) would have run inside to call my dad to bring his shotgun over!
 Why did you just stand there?”
 I told him because rather than run and hide in fear, for God knows how long, I would rather meet and face whatever was about to happen.

-Again I’m laughing because last week’s message was all about “peaking” and slamming the door; now, this week, I’m saying to meet and face the opposition. 😉
+Again I’m laughing because last week’s message was “Peek Out, Don't Open the Door” —now, this week, I’m saying to meet and face the opposition. 😉

 Yet, I believe what’s different is I wasn’t safe inside with Him, sleeping cuddled up.
 This time, and so often, we’re out in the open, vulnerable to attacks that are sure to happen to us.
 It’s then that “meeting” our fears, our adversity… No, not being ready to fight, but not quickly running to hide is what we can do when we tap into the Source of our strength.
 As His bride, the true Source of our strength is His love and it’s why we are able to smile and even laugh at the future Proverbs 31:25.